 In the autumn and winter months, the combined darker, wetter and colder conditions present additional risk factors which can contribute to an increase in slips and trips around the workplace.

 According to the Health and Safety Executive, over 29% (the largest proportion) of all specified non-fatal workplace injuries are attributed to a slip, trip or fall.
 With each individual case resulting in up to 7 lost working days.*

-Take a look at this 5 point checklist and feel confident that you, your staff and facilities are prepared for the colder months ahead.
+Take a look at this 5 point checklist and feel confident that you, your staff and site are prepared for the colder months ahead.